helenaholley/OCBE-Textbook/_sources/OCBE_II/Chapter 9 - Phosphate Transfer Reactions.md

 **P9.9:** Glucose-6-phosphate is dephosphorylated to glucose in the last step of the gluconeogenesis pathway (EC 5.3.1.9).
-The reaction is not a direct hydrolysis: like the phosphotyrosine phosphatase reaction we saw in this chapter it involves formation of a phosphoenzyme intermedia/OCBE_IIte, but in this case the enzyme residue acting as the initial phosphate acceptor is an active site *histidine* rather than an asparate.
+The reaction is not a direct hydrolysis: like the phosphotyrosine phosphatase reaction we saw in this chapter it involves formation of a phosphoenzyme intermediate, but in this case the enzyme residue acting as the initial phosphate acceptor is an active site *histidine* rather than an asparate.
 Given this information, propose a likely mechanism for the reaction.